KhronosGroup/OpenXR-Tutorials/tutorial/5-extensions.rst

 5.2 Composition Layer Depth
 ***************************

-Composition Layer Depth is truly important for AR use cases as it allows applications to submit to the runtime a depth image that can be used in the accurate compostion of rendered graphics with in the real world.
-Without a submitted depth image, runtimes would be unable to composite rendered objects that are occluded by real world objects e.g. a rendering a cube partially occluded by a door frame.
+Composition Layer Depth is truly important for AR use cases as it allows applications to submit to the runtime a depth image that can be used for the accurate reprojection of rendered graphics in the real world.
+Without a submitted depth image, certain AR applications would experience lag and 'sloshing' of the rendered graphics over top of the real world.
+This extension may also include the ability for runtimes to have real world objects occlude rendered objects correctly. e.g. a rendering a cube partially occluded by a door frame.

 This functionality is provided to OpenXR via the use of the XR_KHR_composition_layer_depth extension (`OpenXR Specification 12.8.
 XR_KHR_composition_layer_depth <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XR_KHR_composition_layer_depth>`_).
 The extension allows depth images from a swapchain to be submitted alongside the color images.
-This extension works in conjunction with projection layer type.
+This extension works in conjunction with the projection layer type.

-The ``XrCompositionLayerProjection`` structure contains a pointer an array of ``XrCompositionLayerProjectionView`` structures.
-Each of these structures refer to a single view in the XR system and a single image subresource from a swapchain.
+The ``XrCompositionLayerProjection`` structure contains a pointer to an array of ``XrCompositionLayerProjectionView`` structures.
+Each of these structures refers to a single view in the XR system and a single image subresource from a swapchain.
 To submit a depth image, we employ the use of a ``XrCompositionLayerDepthInfoKHR`` structure.
 Like with ``XrCompositionLayerProjectionView``, ``XrCompositionLayerDepthInfoKHR`` refers to a single view in the XR system and a single image subresource from a swapchain.
 These structures are 'chained' together via the use of the ``const void* next`` member in ``XrCompositionLayerProjectionView``.
-We assigned the memory address of  a ``XrCompositionLayerDepthInfoKHR`` structure that we want to chain together.
-The runtime time will read the ``next`` pointer and associate the structure and ultimately the color and depth images togehter for compositing.
-This is same style of extensiblity used in the Vulkan API.
+We assign the memory address of a ``XrCompositionLayerDepthInfoKHR`` structure that we want to chain together.
+The runtime time will read the ``next`` pointer and associate the structures and ultimately the color and depth images togehter for compositing.
+This is the same style of extensiblity used in the Vulkan API.

 One thing is now very clear to the programmer - we need a depth swapchain!
-Seldom used in windowed graphics, but required here to allow smooth rendering of the depth image and not lock either runtime or application waiting on a single depth image to be passed back and forth between the two.
-In most windowed graphics application, the depth image is discarded at the end of the frame and doesn't interact with the windowing system at all.
+Seldom used in windowed graphics, but required here to allow smooth rendering of the depth image and to not lock either the runtime or the application by waiting on a single depth image to be passed back and forth between them.
+In most windowed graphics applications, the depth image is 'discarded' at the end of the frame and it doesn't interact with the windowing system at all.

 When creating a depth swapchain, we must check that the system supports a depth format for swapchain creation.
 You can check this with ``xrEnumerateSwapchainImages()``.
-Unfortunately, there are no guarantees with in the OpenXR 1.0 core specification or the XR_KHR_composition_layer_depth extension revision 6 that runtimes must support depth format for swapchains.
+Unfortunately, there are no guarantees with in the OpenXR 1.0 core specification or the XR_KHR_composition_layer_depth extension revision 6 that states runtimes must support depth format for swapchains.

-To implement this in the Chapter 5 code, we first add the following memeber to the ``RenderLayerInfo`` structure:
+To implement this extension in the Chapter 5 code, we first add the following member to the ``RenderLayerInfo`` structure:

 .. literalinclude:: ../Chapter5/main.cpp
 	:language: cpp